 The boot has a high lip but is wide and uniformly shaped.
 Remove the two-part parcel shelf, flip the splitting rear seatbacks forward and you won’t get a fully flat load space, but you will get 1300 litres of maximum capacity – which is only 200 litres shy of a 3 Series Touring.

 As for powerplants for the Gran Coupé, there are three petrols and four diesels, all turbocharged.
 A 2.0-litre four-pot petrol offers 181bhp (in the 420i) or 248bhp (430i), while a 3.0-litre straight six produces 321bhp in the 440i.
-Most diesels use a 2.0-litre four-pot.
-It makes 141bhp in the 418d, which is good for 61.4mpg combined and 121g/km of CO2 to court the business user, and 181bhp in the 420d and four-wheel-drive 420d xDrive.
+The most popular diesel will come with BMW's venerable 2.0-litre four-pot, which makes 181bhp in the 420d and four-wheel-drive 420d xDrive.
 All can be had with a six-speed manual gearbox or a £1550 eight-speed auto that slightly improves economy.

 While propping up the oil-burner range is a 3.0-litre six-cylinder unit available in two guises - the 252bhp 430d and the 308bhp 435d xDrive.
 The 420i and the 430d are both available with BMW's automatic four-wheel drive system as well.